 UCOL Wairarapa Campus

 UCOL's Wairarapa campus is based in the sunny town of Masterton, close by the town's shopping precinct.
-UCOL has developed strong ties with local organizations and has creates a distinct presence in the region.
+UCOL has developed strong ties with local organisations and has created a distinct presence in the region.

 The well-resourced campus is made up of single storey buildings set amongst majestic trees, streams and green grass, providing a peaceful environment in which to study.

-Wairarapa facilities are currently undergoing significant upgrades - they include:
+Wairarapa facilities have recently undergone significant upgrades - they include:

-Health nurse and student association facilities are being modified to be located on the upper campus under one roof.
+Health nurse and student association facilities have been modified to be located on the upper campus under one roof - the Student HUB.

 Library and Learning Hub